-Table 5: Estimated Price-Cost Margins
+Table 7: Estimated Price-Cost Margins

-As expected, it can be seen that total price-cost margins are much lower for twopart tariff models than for linear pricing models.
+Table 7 then shows the averages10 of product level price cost margin estimates under the different models with the random-coefficients logit demand.
+It is worth noting that price cost margins are generally lower for mineral water than for spring water.
+As expected, it can be seen that total price-cost margins are much lower for two-part tariff models than for linear pricing models.
 Although the most significant source of variation in margins lies in the comparison of linear versus nonlinear pricing models, margins still vary quite substantially among linear pricing models only or among two-part tariff models.
 Under linear pricing, when there is no collusion at the retailer level, retailers' margins are on average smaller than manufacturers' margins but still quite high for the food retailing sector.